rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

     make
     make install

-**Third** - Now that the package is installed we need to make it start and automatically restart on boot.
+**Third** - Now that the package is installed, we need to make it start, and automatically restart, on boot.

     cp ~/vnstat-1.12/examples/init.d/redhat/vnstat /etc/init.d/vnstat
     chmod +x /etc/init.d/vnstat